shizmob/rpatool/README.md

 License
 -------
-rpatool is released dual-licensed under the 3-clause BSD/'new BSD' license and the WTFPL.
+rpatool is dual-licensed under the 3-clause BSD/'new BSD' license and the WTFPL.
 See the LICENSE file for more details.

 Disclaimer
 ----------